Our MISSION

 Human Rights Watch: https://www.hrw.org/report/2019/12/16/these-children-dont-belong-streets/roadmap-ending-exploitation-abuse-talibes

-In partnership with multiple international human rights organizations including Mason de la Gare and Love 1 Talibe, we aim to teach talibe care givers and talibes how to create a different place.
+In partnership with multiple international human rights organizations including Maison de la Gare and Love 1 Talibe, we aim to provide on-going support through education and essential resources as needed.
+We walk with local leaders and changemakers to create a different place.
 A place where generational trauma halts.
-A place where children find safety, connection, and hope.
+A place where women and children find safety, connection, and hope.
 A place for flourishing: a trauma-informed care farm.